Perspective | Nine problems with college basketball on TV — and how to fix them

 Solution: If you can’t see an obvious error in 90 seconds or less, the call stands.
 If you aren’t certain a flagrant foul is warranted in that time, don’t call it.
 If it is flagrant, it should be easy to see.
 Start a clock as soon as the officials go to the monitor.
 At 90 seconds, a decision must be made.

-4. The number of TV timeouts is completely out-of-control.
+4. The number of TV timeouts is out of control.

-There are nine TV timeouts in every regular season game; 10 in every NCAA tournament game.
-No wonder games routinely take 2 hours and 15 minutes or longer.
+There are nine TV timeouts in every regular season game and 10 in every NCAA tournament game.
+No wonder games routinely take 2 hours 15 minutes or longer.

 Solution: At the very least, get rid of the extra TV timeout initiated by the first 30-second timeout call of the second half.
-(During the tournament, this would also apply to the first 30-second timeout call of the first half.)
-Add a couple extra halftime commercials if need be; we can live with a little less time listening to the talking heads.
+(During the tournament, this also would apply to the first 30-second timeout call of the first half.)
+Add a couple of extra halftime commercials if need be; we can live with a little less time listening to the talking heads.
 College teams also get eight timeouts: four for each coach.
-Cut it down to three apiece.
-Get rid of the use-it-or-lose it first half timeout.
-I’ve seen NCAA tournament games in which a coach calls the use-it-or-lose it in the last 10 seconds, leading to a full television commercial break.
+Cut it to three apiece.
+Get rid of the use-it-or-lose-it first-half timeout.
+I have seen NCAA tournament games in which a coach calls the use-it-or-lose-it in the last 10 seconds, leading to a full television commercial break.
 That’s three minutes, followed by 10 seconds of play, followed by 20 minutes of halftime.

 5. Speaking of halftime …

-These ludicrously long 20-minute breaks came into existence in 2003, when the second Iraq war began the week the tournament opened.
+These ludicrously long 20-minute breaks came into existence in 2003, when the Iraq War began the week the tournament opened.
 CBS requested the longer halftimes to do war updates, a legitimate request.
 But the 20-minute breaks have never gone away.
 About 10 years ago, I asked members of the NCAA tournament committee why that was so.
 Here’s the answer I got: In some of the domes, the walk to the locker room is longer than in traditional arenas.
-I’ve made those walks; the longest any of them take for an old guy like me is about a minute.
+I have made those walks; the longest any of them take for an old guy like me is about a minute.
 What are the players doing, crawling?
 The longer halftimes remained to allow for more commercials, as if the 10 TV timeouts and the eight team timeouts aren’t enough.
-I’ve been in halftime locker rooms.
+I have been in halftime locker rooms.
 Ten minutes is plenty; 15 is bearable; 20 is torture.

 Solution: Um, let me think …

-6. The growth of the inane phrase, “dribble-drive.”
+6. The growth of the inane phrase “dribble-drive.”

 TV talking heads love to use this term.
 Maybe they think it makes them sound smarter.
 Question: How do you drive the basketball without dribbling?
 You can’t — not legally, anyway.

 Solution: All the networks already hold preseason “seminars” with their announcers, usually to remind them to try not to be critical of anyone and to say “N-C-A-A,” and not “N-C-Double-A.” Add this: Do not say “dribble-drive.”
 Just say drive.
-And, every once in a while, throw in an “N-C-Double-A,” just to make the Indianapolis folks crazy.
+And every once in a while throw in an “N-C-Double-A,” just to make the Indianapolis folks crazy.

 7. Referees who call fouls that don’t affect the play.

-I blame most of this on the “N-C-Double-A.” In an effort to cut down on hand-checking, officials were told about five years ago to call any contact they saw.
+I blame most of this on the “N-C-Double-A.” To cut down on hand-checking, officials were told about five years ago to call any contact they saw.
 Before that, they were told to use common sense: If there’s contact but the dribbler isn’t affected, play on.
-Often, refs now call fouls that stop an offensive player who has already gotten past a defender.
-They’re blowing the whistle so that supervisors grading them will note that they are doing what they’ve been told to do, which helps get them into the NCAA tournament.
+Often, refs now call fouls that stop an offensive player who already has gotten past a defender.
+They’re blowing the whistle so that supervisors grading them will note that they are doing what they have been told to do, which helps get them into the NCAA tournament.

-Solution: Play “advantage.” if contact creates an advantage for the defender, blow the whistle.
+Solution: Play “advantage.”
+If contact creates an advantage for the defender, blow the whistle.
 Otherwise, play on.

 8. Halftime stat sheets for officials.

-I’ve been in halftime locker rooms with officials when the stat sheets are delivered.
+I have been in halftime locker rooms with officials when the stat sheets are delivered.
 Why do officials need to look at stats?
 Their job is to call the game, not analyze how their work might affect it.
-If I had a dollar for every game I’ve seen in which officials call perhaps 10 fouls in the first half and then have both teams in the bonus by the second TV timeout of the second half, I wouldn’t be writing this column.
-(I’d be retired, and my editors would think the world was a better place.)
-I know officials look at how many fouls they’ve called, and adjust the way they call the game accordingly.
+If I had a dollar for every game I have seen in which officials call perhaps 10 fouls in the first half and then have both teams in the bonus by the second TV timeout of the second half, I wouldn’t be writing this column. (i would be retired, and my editors would think the world was a better place.)
+I know officials look at how many fouls they have called and adjust the way they call the game accordingly.
 This is unfair to the players, who rightfully think the game will be called the same way in the second half as it was in the first.
 It can also make a game that was fun to watch for the first 20 minutes a nightmare for the second 20.

 Solution: No stat sheets for refs.
 They want to see one at the end of the game, fine.
 Halftime?
 No way.